Our Staff

 Anne-Lise Girard

 Anne-Lise Girard has a Chemical Engineer diploma, a M.Sc. in Molecular Chemistry and a Ph.D. in Organic Chemistry from France.
 Since 2014 Fall semester, she is teaching General and Organic Chemistry at Robert Morris University (RMU) as an adjunct.
-In 2015 Fall semester, I also taught as a substitute for the M.S. program in Green Chemistry at Chatham University.
+In 2015 Fall semester, She also taught as a substitute for the M.S. program in Green Chemistry at Chatham University.
 Besides, she is tutoring Chemistry (high-school and college level) and French (any level) online and in-person.
 At Complete Learning Academy, she tutors students in ACT, AP, SAT and Olympiads of Chemistry.
 She has 10 years of teaching and research experience.
 She finds it most gratifying to assist students in their growth and development.
 It is a pleasure for her to watch a student come to understand something new and gain confidence.
 It is also important to realize that her teaching can positively influence a student’s future.
 CLA small classes are perfectly adapted to student’s individual needs.

 Through her work experience, she has presented and defended her research on various occasions (seminars, symposia, and grant writing) in front of different audiences (children, college students, professors and researchers) and in different languages (French, English and Portuguese).
 Through her international experiences in France, Japan and Brazil, she has gained a broad work perspective in a multicultural environment.
 These management experiences have afforded her additional opportunities to teach and to gain understanding of the learning characteristics of student populations that vary in age, culture, motivation and background.